-Think you don’t have enough money to invest in the stock market?
+Think you don't have enough money to start investing in stocks?
 Think again!
 To many young folks use the “not enough money” excuse to not invest in the stock market over the long run.

 Unfortunately for them, not you, they will likely end up missing out on one of the best ways to build wealth over the long term.
 In one study, the amount of net worth people under 35 had in cash was over over 60%.
 It's clear that people don't know where to start.

 I admittedly failed to invest in my Roth IRA in my 20s because I thought investing a couple thousand dollars a year was a waste of time.
 I regret this decision now that I'm a father of two kids.
 No matter how little you earn, it's good to invest in a tax-advantageous way and build saving and investing fundamentals and habits.

 You don’t have to be an expert to invest in the stock market.
 You also don’t need to have thousands of dollars to start.
 There are many tools that can help the most novice investors do quite well, even with limited resources.

 How To Invest In The Stock Market With Little Money

 Everybody has to start somewhere.
 So you might as well start today.
 Today, you can invest in stocks with just $100.

 I started investing in the stock market when I was a sophomore at The College of William & Mary in 1996.
 I had opened up my TD Ameritrade account at the time with $500 I saved up from working summer minimum wage jobs.
 It was a thrilling process investing in stocks with the little money I had.